voalvim/tasking/README.md

 # tasking
-A task management web-app, build using Java with Spring.
+A task management web-app, built using Java with Spring.